 • Yes, but it is farther from the main beach area.
 A 1-kilometer stretch on the north side of Erie Boulevard, from the end of the Causeway east to Pike Lane, offers free parking and is near a few businesses catering to tourists.
 Watch for the white painted line and do not park on the bike lane/walking path or you will be ticketed.

-Can I park in a residential area on Long Point?
+Can I park in a resident area on Long Point?

-• On-street parking in the residential areas of Long Point is prohibited and enforced.
+• On-street parking in the resident areas of Long Point is prohibited and enforced.
 The fine for parking in a prohibited area is $100.

 Are there other public parking options available on Long Point?

-• Private parking lots aren’t a permitted use of residential properties and there are no other County or provincial parking options available on Long Point.
+• Private parking lots aren’t a permitted use of resident properties and there are no other County or provincial parking options available on Long Point.

 MTO Accessible Parking Permits